 Helping Contractors and Subcontractors Remain Compliant

 Without a system that streamlines certification, contractors will continue to struggle with the time-consuming manual process of creating and tracking CPRs.
-They will also remain vulnerable to errors that can lead to back wage payments, penalty fees, and other potential repercussions, up to and potentially including disbarment.
+They will also stay susceptible to errors that can lead to back wage payments, penalty fees, and other potential repercussions, up to and potentially including disbarment.
 Furthermore, if there are multiple requesting bodies for a project, a contractor will have to repeat the manual process multiple times to meet the individual requirements of each of the requested CPR formats.
 That’s why it’s important to choose a system with built-in Federal, State, and local report formats to “kill multiple birds with one stone”.

 Collecting, Reviewing, and Accepting CPRs